icub-tech-iit/documentation/docs/icub_tendons/waist_legs.md

 > Put the rectangular plate above the cable and secure it with 4 screws M2.5x5 hexagonal head (Photo 13).
 Turn the cable around the pulley taking care to cross the cable above the pulley (Photo 14).

 <center>![waist](./img/waist/Waist_cable_11_foto13-14.png)</center>
-> To finish the wiring, position the head of the crimps inside their respective tensioners on both side of the inner part of the hips (Photo 15 - 16)
+> To finish the wiring, position the head of the crimps inside their respective tensioners on both side of the inner part of the hips (Photo 15 - 16).
+> Please use the rule for a proper locking of the crimp [link](#21-chest-back-and-back-pack-covers-dismounting)

 <center>![waist](./img/waist/Waist_cable_11_foto15-16.png)</center>
 > Finally, To put an end to the wiring of cable 11 and 12, just tense the 4 tensioners on which the crimps are located.
 Take care of tensing every one of them little by little in order to share the tension inside the tensioners in the same way.